nuta/operating-system-in-1000-lines/website/en/16-file-system.md

 lang: en
 ---

 You've done a great job so far!
-You've implemented a process, a shell, memory mangement, and a disk driver.
+You've implemented a process, a shell, memory management, and a disk driver.
 Let's finish up by implementing a file system.

 ## `tar(1)` as file system